Blockchain-Powered-eSIM/eSIM-Wallet/README.md

 ### Node and JDK setup

 This app is a react-native based app with java bridges to interface between android core API's and the react-native component.
 Install node and watchman.
-If you have already installed Node on your system, make sure it is Node 18 or newer.
-Watchman is a tool by Facebook for watching changes in the filesystem.
-It is highly recommended you install it for better performance.
+Make sure to use Node 18 or higher version.
+Watchman, a tool by Facebook, allows watching changes in the filesystem.
+It is highly recommended to install it for better performance.

 ```sh
 brew install node
 brew install watchman
 ```
-We recommend installing the OpenJDK distribution called Azul Zulu.
+We recommend installing the OpenJDK distribution Azul Zulu.

 ```sh
 brew tap homebrew/cask-versions